TheOnlyDavid/Advanced-SQL-Logical-Query/README.md

 # Advanced-SQL-Logical-Query
 A new world of understanding how relational database management systems process SQL queries, and how that impacts your coding practices.

+This repo is created as a self excercise